brazilian-utils/brutils-python/README_EN.md

 ### example_usage

-Generate valid Anguilla TIN for individuals and companies, parsing user input and formatting it.
+Generates random valid TIN as an example for individuals and legal entities, analyzes user input, and formats them.

 Arguments: